Sergey842248/Music/FAQ.md

 In your built-in music player, there should be an option to save that playlist as a file.
 Save them and import them from the file manager by opening it into retro music.

-> Note that such playlist must be of your offline music only since retro music is an offline music player, not an online music player.
+> Note that such playlist must be of your offline music only since Music is an offline music player, not an online music player.
 So if your playlist is of online music, it can't be opened on other offline players nor can be exported
 ___

 ## **Q: How to restore/import playlist?**
-Retro Music will automatically detect any playlist file when that playlist file is stored in internal storage/Playlist.
-However, if it doesn't, just open any "File manager" and open that playlist file with Retro Music.

-For restoring playlists successfully, the location of songs must be the same in both the "Playlist" file and in your storage.
-For example, If your music is in "Internal storage/Music" and the playlist file has songs location "Internal storage/Songs".
-Then it will not be going to work since both these locations are different.
+Music will open a file picker menu, where you can select your playlist file and import by simply click it.